neginkou/reading-notes/README.md

-# My Learning Journal
+# Reading Notes

 **What "_growth mindset_" means to me is a belief or attitude that individuals can develop and improve their abilities, skills, and intelligence over time through dedication, effort, and learning.**

 * Embrace Challenges:
 Remind yourself that challenges are opportunities for growth.
 Instead of avoiding difficult tasks or situations, welcome them as chances to learn and develop your skills.